top of page

 We are lawyers, who understand the importance of law as part of risk and compliance issues for good decision-making.
 We are respected advisers on law reform matters, and have experience in applying business and human rights issues around the world.

-Robert has been working in the area of business and human rights, and international law, for over 25 years.
+Robert has been working in the area of business and human rights, and international law, for about 30 years.
 He combines academic knowledge with practical legal experience, and management skills with international breadth.

 He has advised companies of all sizes, assisted governments around the world, been involved with civil society and intergovernmental organisations in drafting legal changes, and worked with trade and industry associations.
 This has included capacity building, legislative proposals and training, based on his expert knowledge.
 Robert has also drafted national constitutions, advised governments and independence movements, and spoken at events around the world.

 Robert co-authored the study on mandatory due diligence in supply chains for the European Commission, which directly led to the European Commissioner for Justice deciding to begin drafting legislation in this area.